- What Is Breast Augmentation?

 Your Anesthesia provider will then give you a light sedative to relax you before bringing you back to the operating room.
 Once in the operating room you will be put fully to sleep, and surgery will then begin.

 Dr. Zemmel performs breast augmentation surgery in approximately 40 to 60 minutes.
 Dr. Zemmel begins by making a small incision in the periareolar or inframammary position (depending on the patient’s choice and anatomy).
 The incision is then tunneled down to the muscle layer where the pectoralis muscle is found.
 The lower border of the muscle is then found and the muscle is lifted from the chest wall.
 A pocket behind the muscle is then created for the implant.
 Dr. Zemmel then places temporary breast implant sizers to mold the overlying tissue and to confirm proper size and shape.
 Dr. Zemmel then sits you up in surgery, and Dr. Zemmel and his operating room team assess your results.
 Small modifications to the breast pockets are made at this time to optimize symmetry and volume if needed.
 Once Dr. Zemmel and his team are pleased with your results, you are then placed lying down once again.
 The sizers are removed, and the pockets washed with copious amounts of antibiotic solution.
-The permanent implants are then placed.
+The permanent implants are then placed, typically through a Keller Funnel device, which helps minimize the spreading of bacteria and the formation of biofilm around the implant.
 Dr. Zemmel finally closes your incisions with very fine absorbable sutures and covered by a thin, clear coat of tissue glue to protect the area.
 You will then be placed in a soft surgery bra.
 Anesthesia is then discontinued, and you will awaken quickly.
 At every moment during the procedure, you will be monitored and carefully assessed by Dr. Zemmel, the anesthesia provider, and his operating room team.
 Your safety is our foremost concern.
 Dr. Zemmel’s patients experience a very low rate of postoperative nausea and vomiting.

 Immediately after surgery you will be transferred to the recovery area where several nurses will care for you over the next 1 or 2 hours.
 This allows you to be closely monitored as you fully awaken.
 Any immediate postoperative discomfort or nausea will be addressed with intravenous medications.
 After recovery you will be moved back to the preoperative holding and then discharged home when you are ready.
+Most patients can return home the same day, but if a breast augmentation is combined with other procedures in a longer operation, such as in the mommy makeover, an overnight stay may be recommended.
 Dr. Zemmel will see you in the office one or two days after surgery for your first postoperative check up.

 Recovery from Your Breast Augmentation